 - Be creative with your business name and brand.
 Establishing how you want to conduct business will come over time.
 But, making a clear statement of who you are will always come shining through.

-- Get a nice website and lock down the social media accounts that you feel will benefit your company best.
+- Get a simple website and lock down the social media accounts that you feel will benefit your company best.
 It is best to do it now rather than later.
 You don’t want to chance someone else getting that name before you.
 Facebook is good for advertising.
 Twitter is great for reaching out and connecting with brands.
 Instagram is a fantastic way to engage and showcase your work.
 And, all platforms are FREE.

 - Set a budget for everything.
 You will need your basic set up costs, plus marketing and sales.
 “Seed” money for additional labor if you hire staff.

 Well, I’m hoping that I didn’t overwhelm you with too many things to do to start your commercial cleaning business.

 Seriously, I just want to add that you create your business as you move along.
 You will encounter so many different ways of doing this or doing that.
 But honestly, it will all be up to you!